RachelFurlong-dev/nutritionist-m4/README.md

 The Post Model also has a nested class Meta, which orders the posts in descending order according to the publish_date field.
 The __str__ method returns the title of the blog post as a string, so the title of each blog is listed in the admin area.

 ### Stockists:
-A simple model designed to store information added by the owner (superuser) of the ecommerce site, to list which retailers have the company's products in stock.
+A simple model designed to store information added by the owner (superuser) of the ecommerce site, to lbe able to check which retailers have the company's products in stock.

 #### Stockists Model Database Table
 - id: BigAutoField